 - Realize that there’s already much SIAM good practice information freely available – and while your organization will still probably benefit from employing experienced third-party resources during its SIAM journey, blogs such as “10 Key Steps for SIAM Success” and the free, crowdsourced SIAM BOKs will allow you to ensure that many of the mistakes made by others are avoided.

-Giving security risks the respect, and attention, they deserve:
+ITSM tips for giving security risks the respect, and attention, they deserve:

 - Be prepared (as in readiness) to invest more than expected in security during 2018 – with it unfortunately a “necessary evil” that’s becoming increasingly necessary.
 Security is now a board-level topic that’s going to dominate 2018 for many ITSM pros, with the key question being whether the stable door will be closed after or before the horse has bolted (and the stable boys/girls have been fired).